How To Use This Guide

 It’s important to note that many localities throughout the United States, not covered by the West Coast Basic Agreement or New York locals, are governed by the Area Standards Agreement.
 States fall under two categories:

-• “Maryland” Rates
+- “Maryland” Rates

-California (outside San Diego, outside the jurisdiction of Local 16 and outside the scope of the Basic Agreement), Florida, Maryland and Michigan
+California (outside San Diego, outside the jurisdiction of Local 16 and outside the scope of the Basic Agreement), Florida, Maryland and Michigan - “Non-Maryland” Rates

-Alabama, Alaska, Arkansas, Colorado, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada (outside of Las Vegas), New Mexico, North Carolina, North Dakota, Ohio*, Oklahoma, Oregon, Pittsburgh (PA), Puerto Rico**, San Diego, South Carolina, South Dakota, Tennessee, Texas, U.S. Virgin Islands, Utah, Virginia, Washington State, West Virginia, Wisconsin and Wyoming
+Alabama, Alaska, Arkansas, Colorado, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada (outside of Las Vegas), New Mexico, North Carolina, North Dakota, Ohio*, Oklahoma, Oregon, Pittsburgh (PA), Puerto Rico**, San Diego, South Carolina, South Dakota, Tennessee, Texas, U.S. Virgin Islands, Utah, Virginia, Washington State, West Virginia, Wisconsin and Wyoming - Other Areas

 Other states with their own rates are the Northeast Corridor group of Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
-Additionally, Washington D.C. has its own rates.
+Additionally, Washington D.C. has its own rates. - You’ll find rates for all these areas under the Area Standards Agreement section of our Labor Guide.

 Note that if you’d rather just see all of the rates in the guide at once, you can select Show All in the Section Menu (grey bar at the top of the screen).
 Then you can narrow down from there, or scroll through all 3,847 rates at once!